-The Experimental Sound Practices program was established for musicians, composers, and sound artists with a strong musical background who want to explore the more radical branches of contemporary sound.
+The Experimental Sound Practices specialization was established for musicians, composers, and sound artists with a strong musical background who want to explore the more radical branches of contemporary sound.

 Looking back over the last few years of ESP Night concert programs, we have seen circuit-bending, instrumental modifications and deconstructions, random sound-effects database surfing, field recordings paired with ionic filters, an amplified rake, terrain-to-sound mappings, typewriter plus string quartet, video game hacking, cracking, and downsmacking, live cooking (and eating), all mixed in with a healthy portion of electroacoustic improvisation and other digital musics.